Sync EV Review

 Sync EV claims this is the smallest home charger in the world.
 It’s not hard to see why as it only measures 187mm high by 112mm wide and 90mm deep.

-Compare that to something like the Andersen A2 or even the Wallbox Pulsar Plus when you add in the overall footprint of the cable loop and you get a real sense of how small it is.
-In fact, why not use our handy charger comparison tool to compare sizes side by side.
+Compare that to something like the Andersen A2 or even the Easee One and you get a real sense of how small it is.

-There’s a useful LED light ring which displays the charging status, such as powered on, ready to charge or charging.
-Useful to see that it’s working at a glance, but you can turn the brightness down in the app if you find the neon colours a bit boy racer-ish.
+There's a useful LED light ring which displays the charging status, such as powered on, ready to charge or charging.
+This is a great feature and it's useful to see that it's working at a glance.
+You can also turn the brightness down in the app if you find the neon colours a bit boy racer-ish.

 Overall, it’s a pretty unfussy design.
 The gloss black finish gives it a smart appearance, although this will attract fingerprints, or you can opt for the white finish.